 2: Report message button

-You should start by giving your users the ability to report email messages, which is also necessary for this attack simulation training.
-To do so, you can activate the:
+You should start by enabling your users to report email messages from the attack simulation using the built-in Report button, which is required for this training.
+If you haven’t already, activate the built-in Report button.

 Reported messages appear in the User Reported section of the Submissions page, your reporting mailbox, and are visible in the simulation report.